HannahB593/Sprint-Challenge--JavaScript/README.md

 The second rule is that if a function is called by a preceding dot, what goes before that is that dot is the object this.
 If there is a function where you first introduce a var and then in the console log you have this.greeting, the this would point back up to the var that began the function.

-If a constructor function is being used, the 'this' refers to the specific instance of the object that is created and returned by the constructor function.
+The third rule is that if a constructor function is being used, the 'this' refers to the specific instance of the object that is created and returned by the constructor function.
+If there are two variables that are assigned a unique object returned by a constructor function, the 'this' inside of a method would point to the object instance that is stored in the variable on which the method is being called.
+In so many words it's just showing how everything is tied into the function using 'this'.

+The fourth rule is that 'this' is explicitly defined when JS's apply or call method is used.
+Both of those methods allow one to execute a function in a different context.

 5. Why do we need super() in an extended class?
+Well the super keyword is used to access and call funcitons on an object's parent.
+If you leave out super() in an extended class, you'll get a ReferenceError. you can use it to entail some properties of the class you are extending by using super ();

 ## Project Set up